-When exercising with kettlebells, less stress is placed on the joints than when exercising with regular hand weights.
+Kettlebell workouts place less stress on the joints than exercising with traditional hand weights does.

 - Time efficient

-Kettlebell workout exercises are ideal for busy people because it delivers both aerobic and anaerobic benefits in the one session.
+Kettlebell workout exercises are ideal for busy people because each session delivers both aerobic and anaerobic benefits.
 A complete body workout will take just twenty to thirty minutes.

-Kettlebells take up very little room, both during workouts and to store.
-A space of around 6 feet by 6 feet will be sufficient for workouts.
-Between workouts, your kettlebell can be stored in a closet or under a bed.
+Kettlebells take up very little room during workouts, and they don’t require much space to store.
+An area of around 6 feet by 6 feet will be sufficient for workouts.
+Between sessions, your kettlebell can be stored in a closet or under a bed.

-NB Some kettlebell workout exercises require that the bell is swung up over your head.
+NB Some kettlebell workout exercises involve swinging the bell overhead.
 Your ceiling will need to be high enough to accommodate this movement.